Skip to main content

 Co-Creation

-This is the bread and butter of what we’re trying to do by collaborating, and concurrent engineering is a practice that digital project managers can leverage to improve collaboration in their teams and with their clients.
+Co-creation (based on the practice of concurrent engineering) is a technique digital project managers can leverage to improve collaboration in their teams and with their clients.
+It has the following characteristics:

 • Concurrent product realization: This is a fancy way of saying developing multiple products at the same time.
-In our digital projects, we want to see the big picture (such as the website or app) while simultaneously designing and building the subcomponents.
-For our project this means being clear about the overall vision and ensuring everyone knows where the key intersections are between the elements in terms of content and resources needed.
-You can’t build concurrently if everything goes through the same two people.
+You want to see the big picture of your project while simultaneously designing and building the subcomponents.
+Provide clarity on the overall vision and ensure everyone knows where the key intersections are between the project's elements.

-• Integrated project management: you may be doing things concurrently which lends itself to more Agile type practices, however you will need to overlay project management practices to manage time and budget.
+• Integrated project management: You may be doing things concurrently (which lends itself to more agile practices), but you will need to overlay project management practices to manage time and budget.

-Take the time to build your remote team, provide space for them to get to know each other, and have them build team norms and practices to be more effective.
-Keep doing retrospectives and pulse checks to see how they are doing.
+Take the time to build your remote team, provide space for them to get to know each other through team building activities, and have them build team norms and practices to be more effective.
+Keep doing project retrospectives and pulse checks to see how they are doing.

 One of the simplest tools to increase meeting effectiveness is to always have a meeting agenda!
 Don’t attend a meeting unless there is one and don’t set up a meeting without one.
 This ensures you have the right people in the room to get the right things done in your meeting.

 Meetings are not the place to share information.
 Respect people’s time—use asynchronous tools and techniques whenever possible.
-If you want to get feedback, use tools specifically geared toward gathering comments.
+If you want to get feedback from different perspectives, use tools specifically geared toward gathering comments.

 Some techniques to explore are:

 Collaboration happens organically in face-to-face settings.
-I’ve found that being physically together can increase camaraderie, spontaneous interactions, deeper connections, dynamic real-time problem solving, hallway conversations, the ‘hum’ or vibe of a really productive, focused, and a passionate team.
-All things that fuel and contribute to creativity!
+Being physically together can increase camaraderie, spontaneous interactions, deeper connections, dynamic real-time problem solving, and hallway conversations, all of which contribute to a productive, focused, and passionate team.

-That said, these are really hard to replicate in a remote environment.
-You’ll likely turn to a landscape of collaboration tools, which might look something like this:
+This is hard to replicate in a remote environment.
+You’ll likely turn to a handful of collaboration tools, which might look something like this:

 • Tools for business communication, such as email, voice mail, video conferencing, and chat & messaging apps.